Translate

 Isla Sancti Petri and its Castello.

-It is very flat out there, just a few old fishing boats rotting away on this tidal marshland.
+It is flat out there, just a few old fishing boats rotting away on this tidal marshland.

-Dead scrawny trees line the river, perfect resting places for Ospreys and Short-toed Eagles on their migration.
+Dead, scrawny trees line the river, perfect resting places for Ospreys and Short-toed Eagles on their migration.

-Another Short-Toed Eagle perches, whilst scanning the surrounding marshland.
+Another Short-Toed Eagle perches whilst scanning the surrounding marshland.

-After some time it takes to the air.
+After some time, it takes to the air.

 Circling over the Marsh in search of a meal.